SergeyTsalkov/brooce/README.md

 ## Job Options
 So far, we've treated jobs as strings, but they can also be json hashes with additional parameters.
 Here are all possible parameters, along with their json data type and the default value if omitted.
   * **timeout** (int, default 3600) - Number of seconds that a job will be allowed to run for before it is killed.
 The timeout can't be disabled, but can be set to a very large number.
-  * **maxtries** (int, default 1) - If set to a number greater than 1, the job will be automatically retried on failure that many times.
+  * **maxtries** (int, default 1) - If set to a number greater than 1, failed jobs will be sent to the delayed queue instead of the failed queue until they've failed that many times.
   * **killondelay** (bool, default false) - If true, jobs that can't acquire a lock they need will be killed off rather than delayed and retried.
   * **noredislog** (bool, default false) - Don't log job stdout/stderr to redis.
   * **noredislogonsuccess** (bool, default false) - Log the job stdout/stderr output, but delete it if the job exits successfully.